-Celebrating radical non-duality/freedom through music, art and words…. this boundless, infinite, miraculous life.
+Exploring the deep mysteries and infinite wonders of existence, through music, art and words…. celebrating this unfathomable, miraculous life.

 Review of “Stillness Moving”